 The “Key Stages” of a SIAM Implementation

-How can a client ensure effective governance of multiple suppliers delivering its information and communication technology?
-The proven approach of choice is SIAM – Service Integration and Management.
-It represents a practical school of thought for efficiently managing the challenges that arise from having multiple suppliers.
-SIAM provides a structured set of measures for steering and controlling the services delivered by suppliers—”providers”—as an integrated whole.
+How can a client ensure the management of a wide range of suppliers for its own information and communication technology?
+The tried and tested means of choice is “SIAM” – Service Integration and Management.
+A practical school of thought for the efficient management of tasks arising from a large number of suppliers.
+SIAM offers a catalog of measures for the management and control of the services provided by the suppliers – “providers” – as a whole.

-In the first part of this blog series—Outsourcing, multi-provider, SIAM – how do you put it on paper?—I introduced the “key stages” of a SIAM implementation.
+In the first part of the blog – Outsourcing, multi-provider, SIAM – how do I put it on paper? – I presented the key stages of a SIAM implementation.
 To recap:

-In this second part, I will take a closer look at the contractual perspective of the service integrator.
-Within the SIAM ecosystem, the service integrator acts, in many respects, as the central intermediary between the client and the suppliers.
-The service integrator coordinates and governs the various suppliers on behalf of the client and is regarded as a key element in preventing issues and optimizing the integrated IT organization.
+In this second part, I will take a closer look at the contractual aspects of the service integrator.
+In the SIAM ecosystem, the “service integrator” is, in a sense, the central intermediary between the client and the suppliers.
+It coordinates and manages the various suppliers for the client and is seen as a central element in preventing problems and optimizing the network IT organization.

 Key Stage “Discovery & Strategy”

-In the “Discovery & Strategy” key stage, the SIAM strategy, the structure of the SIAM model, and an overarching SIAM governance framework should be defined.
-A crucial part of these definitions is the intended design of the service integrator, particularly which entity will assume the role of the service integrator.
-The following ideal types can be distinguished:
+The key stage “Discovery & Strategy” should define the SIAM strategy, the structure of the SIAM model and an overarching framework for SIAM governance.
+An essential component of these definitions should be the envisaged design of the service integrator.
+In particular, which entity will take on the role of service integrator.
+The following ideal types can be presented:

 Hybrid service integrator (a combination of the above models)Hybrider Service Integrator (Mischform der bereits genannten Möglichkeiten)